2025–26 Western Michigan Broncos men's ice hockey season

-The 2025–26 Western Michigan Broncos men's ice hockey season will be the 52nd season of play for the program and 13th in the NCHC.
-The Broncos will represent Western Michigan University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Lawson Arena and be coached by Pat Ferschweiler in his 5th season.
+The 2025–26 Western Michigan Broncos men's ice hockey season was the 52nd season of play for the program and 13th in the NCHC.
+The Broncos represented Western Michigan University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Lawson Arena and were coached by Pat Ferschweiler in his fifth season.